C-Brener/MarketToGo_2.0/docs/readme-git-actions.md

 ## Cancelling and Skipping Workflows
 * If you need a specifically commit don't trigger the wotkflow you can use reserved word for skip it, you need put this reserved word in your commit, "[skip ci]", with this, you can block the action runs on this commit.
 Exist other reserved word for do the same thing.
 Verify in this [link](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs).

+# Github Jobs Artifacts

+## Deep Dive
+* The central idea of the Job Artifact is to save and share data between jobs in a workflow, basically with an artifact you can reuse the result of one job in another.
+* With an artifact it's possible generate a build of an app, an website files.
+* With artifact, you can use as manually way, doing the dowload of an app, or automatically publish the result in AppCenter or doing the deploy.

+## Upload Artifact
+* This is an action in which you can take a specific file or folder and compress it in order to reuse it at another time.
+The idea is to reuse it to spend less time on other work.
+* When you use it, you need to configure some property:
+     * path: What is the path you want to upload through.
+     * rentation-day: By default all the artifacts are retained for 90 days, but you can change it and set other period.
+     * Overwrite: With this property, you can overwrite the oldest value that has the same name as the current value.
+* You can see this repo using the upload action in this [commit](https://github.com/C-Brener/MarketToGo_2.0/commit/d3fd4ec67c96bfd980aec0af1551cf5dc2344c02)

+## Download Artifact
+* This is an action related to "Upload Artifact" because, in order to download, we first need to upload.
+* Basically